Skip to main content

 Update Encounter and Ambient Options

-You can dynamically update encounter data or ambient options when a new encounter is loaded in the EHR.
+Update encounter data or ambient options when a new encounter loads in your EHR.

 JavaScript